1It was after this Absalom the son of David had a beautiful sister whose name was Tamar; and Amnon the son of David fell in love with her.

 20And Absalom her brother said to her, “Has Amnon your brother been with you?
 For now, my sister, be quiet.
 He is your brother.
 Do not take this thing to heart.”
 So Tamar stayed—but desolate—in her brother Absalom’s house.

 21Now when King David heard of all these things, he was very angry.

 22And Absalom would not speak to Amnon either good or bad, for Absalom hated Amnon because he had humiliated his sister Tamar.

 23Then after two full years, Absalom had sheepshearers in Baal-hazor, which is in Ephraim, and Absalom invited all the king’s sons.

 24And Absalom came to the king and said, “Behold now, your servant has sheepshearers.
 Please let the king and his servants go with your servant.”

 26Then Absalom said, “If not, please let my brother Amnon go with us.”
 And the king said to him, “Why should he go with you?”

 27But Absalom pressed him, and he let Amnon and all the king’s sons go with him.
-So Absalom made a banquet like a king’s banquet.b
+So Absalom made a banquet like a king’s banquet.c

 28now Absalom had commanded his servants, saying, “Mark now when Amnon’s heart is merry with wine, and when I tell you, ‘Strike down Amnon,’ then kill him.
 Do not be afraid.
-Have not I myself commanded you?
+Haven’t I myself commanded you?
 Be courageous and be sons of valor!”

 29So the servants of Absalom did to Amnon as Absalom had commanded.
 Then all the king’s sons arose and every man got up on his mule and fled.